department-of-veterans-affairs/vets-website/content/pages/education/work-learn.md

 ---

-Looking for education and job training options other than college?
+Are you looking for education and job training options other than college?
 We can help.
 Find out if you qualify for a non-traditional education program.